 Importance of the Schedule

-You will receive this in the post a week or two before show date.
-The scheuld will also be available to download on the website.
+You will receive this in the post a week or two before the show date.
+Non members can download a copy of the schedule from the website here.
 It contains everything you need to know.
 Read it thoroughly.
 It is a guide both for exhibitors and judges.
 It states clearly what is required for each class.
 Never hesitate to seek guidance at the earliest opportunity if interpretation is needed.
 The schedule will be your constant guide, from selecting what to exhibit to the final staging.

 Find a mentor